confluentinc/ksqldb-recipes/docs/index.md

 # Welcome to ksqlDB Recipes

-Work in Progress!
+This is a Work in Progress!
-Click in the left nav bar to see one of the recipes
+Click in the left nav bar to see one of the recipes.

+Note: these recipes will be launched on Confluent Developer https://developer.confluent.io.